 What are the main Pipedrive complaints from real users?

-The four most consistent complaints on G2 and Capterra are: (1) add-on pricing creep, features like chatbots and eSignatures that should be included at Growth are sold separately at $32.50/mo each; (2) automation without conditional branching, no “if/else” logic forces teams to rely on Zapier; (3) customer support quality, phone support requires Premium ($49/user), and chat support response times are slow; (4) reporting depth, custom dashboards require Premium or higher.
+The four most consistent complaints on G2 and Capterra are: (1) add-on pricing creep, features like chatbots and eSignatures that should be included at Growth are sold separately at $32.50/mo each; (2) automation without conditional branching, where the absence of “if/else” logic forces teams onto Zapier; (3) customer support quality, phone support requires Premium ($49/user) and chat response times can run 4-19 hours; (4) reporting depth, with custom dashboards locked to Premium or higher.

 Does Pipedrive have a free plan?